patternfly/patternfly-react/packages/patternfly-4/react-core/src/demos/CardView/examples/CardView.md

       });
     };

-    this.onCardViewDropdownToggle = isCardViewDropdownOpen => {
+    this.onToolbarDropdownToggle = isToolbarDropdownOpen => {
       this.setState({
-        isCardViewDropdownOpen
+        isToolbarDropdownOpen
       });
     };